 Estimates for costs of animal shelters were obtained by searching Google for “what does it cost for an animal shelter to rescue a cat or dog” and visiting the resulting shelter/SPCA/humane society (but not sanctuary) websites.1 If the shelter provided its own estimate of what it cost, on average, to place an animal, that estimate was recorded.
 If the shelter provided its budget and an approximate or actual number of animals served, those were recorded and used to produce an estimate.2 If we could not find enough information on the shelter website to make an estimate, nothing was recorded.
 Some shelters provided enough information to make both kinds of estimates, in which case both were recorded.
 A total of 10 estimates were obtained.
 Average costs were also weighted by the number of animals served by the shelter to produce a weighted mean estimate.

-Estimates for the costs of sparing animals from life in industrial agriculture through ACE recommended charities were taken from our 2016 cost-effectiveness estimates for Mercy For Animals and The Humane League.
-(We have not published such an estimate for The Good Food Institute because of their relative youth combined with their focus on relatively long-term goals.)
-We combined the distributions produced by each estimate, then cut off the tails of the combined distribution (10% on each end) to produce a distribution which is more comparable to the one obtained for shelters, because the ends of the distribution represented unlikely situations, the equivalents of which we did not consider for shelters.
-We also computed the median of the distribution.
+Estimates for the costs of sparing animals from life in industrial agriculture through ACE recommended charities are from our 2017 cost-effectiveness estimates for all the ACE recommended charities that we completed cost-effectiveness estimates for.3 Specifically, these 2017 estimates were respectively for donations to The Humane League, Animal Equality, L214, Open Cages, and Compassion in World Farming USA.
+We combined the distributions produced by each estimate, then cut off their tails (10% on each end) to produce a distribution which is more comparable to the one obtained for shelters.
+This is because the outer ends of each of the sets of the overall cost-effectiveness estimates represented unlikely situations, the equivalents of which we did not consider for shelters.

-- For the animal shelter group, the weighted mean estimate was superimposed on the violin plot.
-Because the charities analyzed varied greatly in size, this is our best single estimate for the effectiveness of a typical donation to this type of charity.
+- For the animal shelter group, the mean was superimposed on the violin plot.
+This is our best single estimate for the effectiveness of donations to this type of charity.

-- For the recommended charities group, the median was superimposed on the violin plot.
-This is our best single estimate for the effectiveness of a typical donation to this type of charity.
+- For the recommended charities group, the mean was superimposed on the violin plot.
+This is our best single estimate for the effectiveness of donations to this type of charity.

 For more detailed thoughts on the effectiveness of animal sanctuaries, which are similar to animal shelters in some ways, see our blog post from September 24, 2015.